Alejogb1/job-board/blog-data/how-can-i-initiate-requests-in-wagtail-modeladmins-getedithandler.md

 In this first example, we introduce a custom panel that interacts with the form and fetches the user data.
 We also introduce a signal handler to ensure values are still updated even if the form is not submitted directly.

 The second snippet illustrates how to handle this scenario with a custom form field.
-While the custom panel in the first example is good, it assumes you are okay with not having a traditional input field.
+While the custom panel in the first example is good, it assumes you are  with not having a traditional input field.
 Sometimes you need to control data submission.
 Here, we introduce a custom field:

 ```python
 from django import forms